sanderfu/TTK4145-ElevatorProject/internal/ordermanager/README.md

  * Repeat same test on 3 PCs ont he sanntidssal w. packet loss 20% - PASSED

 ### TODO - SW Order Registration
- * Set up primary and backup channel to QM (Queue manager) from Order manager.
  * Set up routine to listen for incoming SW orders
- * Redirect these WS orders to primary or backup channel for registration in queuemanager
+ * Redirect these WS orders to primary or backup channel for registration in queuemanager - Deligated to Network Manager
+ * Create queuestructs and arrays.
+Keep only necessary info in these structs - DONE
- * Set up waitloop
+ *